 A standard disclosure is used to help employers make sure their employees are suitable for certain types of work.

-- administration of the law, such as solicitors or court workers
+- administer the law, such as solicitors or court workers

 Information included in a standard disclosure

-A standard disclosure shows criminal history information, including:
+A standard disclosure shows criminal history information from UK records, including:

 - unspent convictions